Montana was the 41st state to join the union and was named after the Spanish word “montaña” which translates to “mountain”.

 Montana’s most common natural disasters include wildfires, floods, winter storms, severe storms, extreme heat and drought, earthquakes, landslides, tornadoes, and power outages.

-Between 1953 and 2019, Montana declared 72 major disasters, of which fires and floods happened the most according to FEMA.
+Between 1953 and 2019, Montana declared 72 major disasters, of which fires and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 Wildfires are one of Montana’s largest natural disaster threats.
 The Treasure State ranks highest among the nation when it comes to the number of properties at risk of wildfire— over 137,800 homes, or 29%, are at risk.
 More than 600,000 people, or 62% of the state population, live in an area with an elevated risk of fire.